 “Do you think that anyone would believe you?!”
 Mr. Chen bellowed.
 “I got evidence!”
-He pulled out some papers and shoved it into the other person’s hand.
+He pulled out some papers and shoved them into the other person’s hand.

 “This must be some kind of skit,” Jacky whispered to the others.
 “They must be blind not to see us here.”

-“If you think I’m foolish enough to give you the original copy, you’re wrong,” Mr. Chen continued with a confidence smile.
+“If you think I’m foolish enough to give you the original copy, you’re wrong,” Mr. Chen continued with a confident smile.

 Just then, another man stepped into the scene.

 “Stop right there!”
 The man in brown suit ordered.